 Dyacon weather stations and features have been specifically configured to serve aviation applications.
 They are found in remote areas of the world, serving aviation in Myanmar, Lesotho, Alaska, Texas, Idaho, Virginia, and many more locations.

-The following guide describes the features and use of Dyacon weather stations for aviation users.
+The following pilot guide for weather monitoring describes the features and use of Dyacon weather stations for aviation users.

-Note: If you have suggestions, corrections, or recommendations for this guide, please contact .
+Note: If you have suggestions, corrections, or recommendations for this guide, please contact email@example.com.

 Dyacon weather stations can be fully autonomous, cable-connected, or both.